Oxygen sensor delete on 2020-23 EXCF/XCFW/FE/FE-S

 Above you see the standard 14.7 that the 02 sensor strives to achieve from idle to 6000 rpm in closed loop mode.
 We've run the bikes up and down the street with all the scientific documentation in place, in front of our face, so we can say these numbers are correct.

-Above again you see the ugly little plug we make, plugged into the wiring harness, where you unplug the 02 sensor from.
+Above you see the 02 delete, plugged into the wiring harness, where you unplug the 02 sensor from.
 Once you find the right resistance range, you can manipulate the ecu into a range of air fuel numbers.

 This is where the research pays off for you, instead of buying whatever from whomever.
 That's why you never see their real numbers or proof of numbers.
 They don't even know what's going on.
 If the codes don't flash and the plug fits, then sell it to the dummy and take hs $30.
 Don't be the dummy